Fattehali/Assignment-2-Full-Stack/README.md

 ## Step 1: Clone the Algonquin Pet Store Repository

-To begin, clone the [**Algonquin Pet Store (On Steroids)**](https://github.com/ramymohamed10/algonquin-pet-store-on-steroids) repository, which contains all necessary deployment files.
+To begin, clone the [**Assignment-2-Full-Stack)**](git clone https://github.com/Fattehali/Assignment-2-Full-Stack.git) repository, which contains all necessary deployment files.

  **Review the Deployment Files**:
    - Navigate to the `Deployment Files` folder